MicrosoftDocs/dynamics-365-customer-engagement/ce/Universal-Resource_scheduling/extending-urs-step-by-step.md

 1. Scroll to the Schedule Types section and select None in the left list
 1. Locate the Schedule Assistant Retrieve Constraints Query field, click the button to the right to open the editor
 1. Update the Value field with the Retrieve Resources Query code above and click Save As
-1. Enter "Language Constraints Query" in the Name field and click Save
+1. Enter "Language Constraints Query" in the Name field and click Save.
+This creates a new configuration record and links this Schedule Board to the record.
 1. Locate the Schedule Assistant Retrieve Resources Query field and select the Languages Resources Query we created earlier for the Schedule Board Customizations
 1. At the bottom of the dialog, click Apply